BetonQuest/BetonQuest/docs/Participate/Setup-Project.md

 the BetonQuest repository from your account.
 You can also directly
 <a href="https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/" target="_blank">clone the repository in IntelliJ</a>.

 ???
-"In case videos and other files like images are missing after cloning"
+"In case videos and images are missing after cloning"
     We use <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a> to store big files like media files, so you need to install that too.
     Once you have executed the file that you downloaded from the Git LFS website, just run `git lfs install`.
     Then use `git lfs pull` to actually download the files.